 Begin by setting aside time from your schedule to subscribe to podcasts, talks and videos to help you understand the principles and terms behind the investment market.
 It can be as simple as swapping out some music time on a ride home to listen to the basics of investing.

-Next, do some research before setting up your trading account and consider the various pros and cons of trading platforms, such as the ease of use and broker fees among other factors.
+Next, do some research and planning before setting up your trading account and consider the various pros and cons of trading platforms, such as the ease of use and broker fees among other factors.
 To further diversify, you could look into various Investment-Linked Policies (ILP) that offer a hassle-free way to stretch your dollar without having to constantly keep an eye on your portfolio!

 A general rule would be to leave about six months of your current salary or expenses for safekeeping in a Savings Account that is at your disposal in case of any emergency, such as a loss of employment or urgent medical bills2.
 Of course, it’s up to you what you feel safe with.
 Simply look at your monthly expenditure and savings, and work backwards to figure how much you can afford to put into your investments.
-Remember to read up and understand the risks associated with any investment.
+Remember to read up, plan prudently and understand the risks associated with any investment.

 Once you have that magic figure to start with, the next step is to figure out your goals.
 It’s always good to ground them in terms of assets that you need in your life, such as a house, a car, and of course, your retirement.
 Work backwards to see how much you need to grow your wealth, and the timeframe that you need to achieve this, and this will give you a gauge on how to spread out your investment portfolio.

 is a strategy to invest the same amount of money in a target security at regular intervals over a certain period of time, regardless of its price.
 By using dollar-cost averaging, you could lower your average cost per share and reduce the impact of market volatility on your portfolio.
-This is a good way to reduce the effort required to attempt to “time” the market to buy at the best prices3.
+This is a good way to plan ahead and reduce the effort required to attempt to “time” the market to buy at the best prices3.

 The Rule of 724 is an easy method to calculate how long your investment will take to double, given a fixed annual rate of interest.
 Simply divide 72 by the annual rate of return and you can get an estimate of how many years it will take for your initial investment to double!